 Other than accounting itself, it’s also the company’s responsibility to ensure that taxes are paid on time.

-Tax return accuracy: Why does it matter?
+Business tax return accuracy: Why does it matter?

 The accuracy of your tax returns is largely determined by the processes your company employs.
 The efficiency of your accounting software and the diligent effort put in by accounting personnel have an important role to play here.